FeatherCMS/feather/README.md

 ```

 - Created a `Public/assets` directory with write permission for your server (use `chmod` if needed).
+- Open the project via the `Package.swift` file using Xcode and set the custom working directory for the `Run` scheme.
+- You don't need to generate an `xcodeproj` file anymore, please always open the `Package.swift` file if possible.
-- Build and run the project using Xcode or run the server via the usual Vapor commands (or simply use the `make run` command).
+- You can also compile the project and run the server (without Xcode) using one of the following commands:
+    - `make run`
+    - `swift run Run`
+    - `vapor build && vapor run serve`
-- Enjoy your Feather powered site at [https://localhost:8080/](https://localhost:8080/)
+- Build and run the project and enjoy your Feather powered site at [https://localhost:8080/](https://localhost:8080/)
 - Migration & sample content installation will be performed at the first time when you hit the URL.
 - You can log in to the admin using the `feather@binarybirds.com` & `FeatherCMS` account.
 - Please change the default email & password using the admin / user menu. 😅